Rokra1995/ML-houseprice-pipeline/README.md

      - cbs_data
      - funda_2020 data
      - broker data
-4. The preselected parameters are the one that turned out to be our best model.
-Due to computing power we were not able to test data level above 4.
+4. The preselected parameters are the ones that turned out to be our best model.
+Due to computing power we were not able to test data levels above 4.

 ## How to run the code:
 After the above steps are done and the parameters to test are specified, the pipeline can be started.
 To do so, move into the run folder, where the conf.json and run.py file lays and use the following code to start: